What is BiPap?

 or liquid into your lungs if you do so.

 The noise from most BiPap machines is soft and rhythmic.
 If it bothers you, try using

 ear plugs.
 If the device is very loud, check with the medical supplier to make sure

 Talk with your healthcare provider if you are having any symptoms or problems while

 using BiPap.
-He or she can help you figure out how to address them.
-Here are some
+They can help you figure out how to address them.
+Here are some general

 A humidifier may help reduce nasal dryness.
 Using a facial mask instead of a nasal